 - Identify precautions, protective measures, and the types of support systems used at an excavation site

 - Identify soil types as outline in the regulation

 - Identify hazards such as standing water, seepage of water, soil changes during excavation

 - Recognize cave-in protection requirements and identify proper procedures to keep employees safe on an excavation site

-Workers working in and around trenches or construction sites with trenches.
+Workers working in or around trenches or on construction sites with trenches.
 Supervisors, lead hands, and construction site managers can all benefit from this training.